norc-heal/heal-app-docs/docs/resulttrack/addresult.md

 ### Getting Started Annotating

-1. Navigate to the "Add Results" tab and select "Annotate a New Result".
+1. Navigate to the "Add Results" tab and select "Annotate a New Result,"

     <figure markdown>
         ![](../app-screenshots/add-result-new.PNG)
         <figcaption></figcaption>
     </figure>

-2. Select "Add your DSC Package Directory".
+2. Select "Add your DSC Package Directory."
 Navigate to your dsc-pkg folder and click "Select Folder".
 This will set your results to be saved to the dsc-pkg folder.
     1. This also detects whether there are existing results saved in the folder and automatically generates the next sequential Result ID (e.g., result-1, result-2, etc.).
     2. If successful, the User Status Message Box will deliver this message (Note: You may need to scroll within the box to locate the message):